Anders-Bjorklund/jarred/README.md

 * Written in Go and can be compiled to a binary for Windows, Linux and / or MacOS
 * Needs to have Maven available on the path.

-Example: upload everything from local repository ( with current directory / pwd being ~/.m2/repository ) :
+Example: upload everything from your local repository ( with current directory / pwd being ~/.m2/repository ) :
 **jarred corporate-private-mvn-site-id**

 Example: only upload some artifacts from Apache ( paths beginning with org/apache )
 **jarred --regex-include "^org/apache" corporate-private-mvn-site-id**

-_corporate-private-mvn_ would already have to be defined in you settings.xml file in ~/.m2, similar to
+_corporate-private-mvn-site-id_ would already have to be defined in you settings.xml file in ~/.m2, similar to
 ```
   <servers>
     <server>